Noupin/atropos/docs/exporting.md

 │   └── clip_0.00-20.00_r9.0_vertical.mp4  # rendered short
 ├── Project.prproj                     # Premiere project (XMEML)
 ├── FinalCutProject.fcpxml             # Final Cut Pro timeline
+├── ResolveProject.drp (optional)      # Native Resolve archive when available
-├── ResolveProject.fcpxml             # DaVinci Resolve timeline (or .drp when supported) ├── UniversalExport.fcpxml             # Editor-agnostic FCPXML timeline
+├── ResolveProject.fcpxml              # Resolve fallback timeline with comments
+├── UniversalExport.fcpxml             # Editor-agnostic FCPXML timeline
-└── export_manifest.json               # Manifest describing paths and transforms
+├── export_manifest.json               # Manifest describing paths, layers, effects
+└── export_log.txt                     # Compatibility log for the generated files
 ```

 All media references are relative to the folder so the package remains portable.
-The manifest documents the layout transform (scale, crop offsets) and the
+The manifest documents the layered timeline (final short, source reference,
-subtitle cues included in the timelines.
+subtitle overlays, transforms, transitions) along with transforms and detected
+effects.
+The `export_log.txt` file mirrors the server logs so you can confirm
+why a Resolve `.drp` was skipped or which effects were simplified.

 ## Example export